costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 As in theory, there seems to be four components in the time series (trend, cycle, seasonal, random error).
 Data are very noisy.
 Ideally, we'd like to have a large increase during and after the marketing campaings, but this does not happen.
-Since there is an intervention variable (Marketing Campains) an ARMAX model seems appropriate.
+Since there is an intervention variable (marketing campains) an ARIMAX model seems appropriate.
-Other instrumental variables (IVs) like the web visits time series can enter the ARMAX, too.
+Other exogenous variables like the web visits time series can enter the ARIMAX, too.

 The following Figure shows that the `sales` seem to follow:
  * a parallel movement in 2014-early:2015,